strmlineapp-ux/agileflow/src/docs/data-documentation.md

 ## Shared Calendar Entity
 **Firestore Collection**: `/calendars/{calendarId}`

 This entity represents an internal AgileFlow calendar.
-It acts as a logical container for events within the application and can be linked to a real, external Google Calendar for future synchronization.
 These are managed on a dynamically configured page by an administrator (e.g., a page with a "Calendars" tab).

+### Future-State Calendar Linking

+The current implementation uses a simple `googleCalendarId` text field for developers to manually link an internal calendar to an external Google Calendar.
+The final, user-facing implementation will be more robust and intuitive.
+The ideal workflow will be:

+1.  **Onboarding**: During the initial sign-in or from their user settings, a user will grant the application permission to access their Google Calendar account.
+2.  **Calendar Management UI**: When creating or editing an AgileFlow calendar, an administrator will be presented with two options:
+    *   **"Create New Google Calendar"**: This action will trigger a flow that programmatically creates a new, corresponding calendar in the administrator's connected Google account.
+    *   **"Link Existing Google Calendar"**: This will trigger a flow that fetches and displays a list of all calendars the administrator owns or has permission to manage in their Google account.
+They can then select the appropriate calendar from this list to create the link.
+3.  **Synchronization**: Once linked, event synchronization will be handled automatically by a background process, ensuring both calendars stay up-to-date.

+This approach abstracts away the complexity of calendar IDs and provides a seamless, secure experience for the administrator.

+### SharedCalendar Data

 | Data Point | Description & Link to Services |
 | :--- | :--- |